-The house origins date back to XVI C. For more than three centuries the family worked the quarries at the nearby hill where, from the same time, stands the church and the Franciscan convent of Saint Sebastian.
+The house origins date back to mid-c.
+XV.
+For more than three centuries the family worked the quarries at the nearby hill where, from the same time, stands the church and the Franciscan convent of Saint Sebastian.

 The stone that so many generations worked served to build and expand so many farms in La Bisbal and the surrounding villages and the successive reforms of the Convent.